The Fishermen at sea.

 The death of Englands greatest artist.

-In 1851 William Mallard John Turner died on the 19th of December at the home of his mistress and partner for 18 years Mrs Sophia Caroline Booth, after being found the previous day.
-He was buried in the crypt at St Paul's Cathedral where he lies at the side of Sir Joshua Reynolds an important and influential painter of his time.
-This was requested by Turner himself.
+In 1851 William Mallard John Turner died on the 19th of December at the home of his mistress and partner for 18 years Mrs Sophia Caroline Booth.
+Hes buried in the crypt at St Paul's Cathedral where he lies at the side of Sir Joshua Reynolds an important and influential painter of his time.
+This was at the request of Turner himself.

 On his death, turner left a large fortune that he requested be used to support what he called Decaying Artists.
 He also bequeathed over 300 Paintings 19,000 drawings and had an estate valued at the time at £140,000.
 In modern terms, it would be in the region of £1`400,000.